LiteLDev/LeviLamina/docs/tutorials/create_your_first_plugin.md

 - Invoking Minecraft functions

 !!! info
     All source code for this tutorial can be found at [futrime/better-suicide](https://github.com/futrime/better-suicide).
-If you have [lip](https://docs.lippkg.com) installed, you can also directly run `lip install github.com/tooth-hub/better-suicide` to install the plugin implemented in this tutorial in the LeviLamina instance environment.
-We recommend reviewing the source code while going through the tutorial.
+We recommend that you review the source code while following the tutorial.
+If you have already installed [lip](https://docs.lippkg.com), you can also directly run the following code to install the plugins implemented in this tutorial in the LeviLamina instance environment.

+    ```shell
+    lip install github.com/tooth-hub/better-suicide
+    ```

 ## Learn C++